 Let's dive in!

 The legal issues with data transfers are complex and lengthy to explain.
-If you have time to kill, we have written about it extensively here.
+If you have time to kill, covered them extensively here.

 In a nutshell, the Schrems II ruling of the EU Court of Justice invalidated a data transfer framework that allowed for easy data transfers to the US.
 European companies now need to rely on a mechanism called standard contractual clauses to transfer data overseas.
 In addition, they need to implement supplementary measures on top of these clauses to protect data from State surveillance.